zkSync Era Portfolio Tracking: Validity Finality and the Withdrawal Delay (2026)

 - Reconcile to the chain including the proving/execution stage, with an audit trail.

-Wag3s Folio reads zkSync Era with an EVM-style balance model while modelling the commit-prove-execute timing — distinguishing L2-usable from L1-final, holding bridged funds in a withdrawal-in-progress state without double-counting, and classifying L1↔L2 own-fund moves as internal transfers under your jurisdiction's cost-basis method.
+Wag3s Folio reads zkSync Era with an EVM-style balance model while modelling the commit-prove-execute timing: it distinguishes L2-usable from L1-final, holds bridged funds in a withdrawal-in-progress state without double-counting, uses the full L2-plus-L1 fee, and classifies L1 to L2 own-fund moves as internal transfers under your jurisdiction's cost-basis method.
 See the Folio product page.

 Further reading